Jesse-McDonald/CASTER/README.txt

 3D visualization

 NOTE:
-The CASTER_Key.pdf is key to understanding the EdgeFollowing Brush.
+The docs/EdgeFolowerQuads.pdf is key to understanding the EdgeFollowing Brush.